-- These settings cannot be calibrated in either of the following cases: - a pair of headphones is connected. - the "Audio TV Out" setting is set to "On" (\rightarrow page 61). - "HDMI Control(RIHD)" is set to "On" (→ page 60) and you're listening through your TV speakers. the AV receiver is muted. - Speakers that you set to "No" or "None" in the "Speaker Configuration" cannot be selected (→ page 47). - The test tone is output at the standard level for THX, which is 0 dB (absolute volume setting 82).
-If you normally listen at volume settings below this, be careful because the test tone will be much louder. - 1 For the center speaker and subwoofer, the level settings made by using the Home menu are saved in this menu (→ page 40).
+- These settings cannot be calibrated when the AV receiver is muted. - Speakers that you set to "No" or "None" in the "Speaker Configuration" cannot be selected (→ page 50). - The test tone is output at the standard level for THX, which is 0 dB (absolute volume setting 82).
+If you normally listen at volume settings below this, be careful because the test tone will be much louder - \1 For the center speaker and subwoofer, the level settings made by using the Home menu are saved in this menu (→ page 41). - \2 If the "Subwoofer" setting is set to "1ch", this setting cannot be selected (→ page 50).

-• If you're using a handheld sound level meter, adjust the level of each speaker so that it reads 75 dB SPL at the listening position, measured with C-weighting and slow reading.
+If you're using a handheld sound level meter, adjust the level of each speaker so that it reads 75 dB SPL at the listening position, measured with C-weighting and slow reading.